-Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Reduction of core funding/ greatly increased duties 4 x 3 Reduced capacity to fulfil duty under relevant legislation.
+Sce isk core ( x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments funding/ greatly 4 x 3 Reduced capacity to fulfil duty under relevant legislation.
 Possible redundancies to staff.
 Operational, Reputational, Financial, Political.
 Operational, Financial, Reputational.
 Close involvement with Defra and the Association of IFCAs to manage expectations and monitor funding streams; Regular contact and negotiations with Cornwall Council finance department.
 Look for external sources of funding.
 Improved efficiencies.
 Reprioritisation of work streams and a management of expectations.
 Cornwall IFCA is operating in a time of austerity and must be aware that there is a high likelihood that funding will, at best, be standstill and will possibly be reduced.
 It is also highly likely that there will be additional expectations made of the IFCA in coming years.
 New Burdens funding has been agreed until 2020 when there will be the next national Comprehensive Spending Review.
 New Burdens funding represents a third of Cornwall IFCA's total budget.
 However, Cornwall Council has emphasised that it is facing severe cuts and the funding for Cornwall IFCA will be an area that may need further review.

 Risk Risk Score (I x L) Possible Implications Risk Category Management of the Risk Potential Mitigation Comments Loss or unauthorised access to data including personal data.
-4 × 2 Breach of Data Protection Act and possible prosecution.
-Loss of business critical information.
+4 x 2 Breach of Data Protection Act and possible prosecution.
 Reputational, Financial, Political.
-Operational, Reputational, Financial.
-Staff trained in information management principles and aware of their responsibilities; Secure off site server storage through SLA with Cornwall Council; Onsite fireproof lockable storage for physical documents.
-Cornwall IFCA transfers some of the risk for managing its digital information through a SLA with Cornwall Council for IT services.
-Loss off, or unauthorised access to data, has the potential to severely damage the relationship with stakeholders, as well as, in the case of research data, represent the loss of a considerable financial asset.
+Staff trained in information management principles and aware of their Cornwall IFCA transfers some of the risk for managing its digital Loss off, or unauthorised access to data, has the potential to severely damage the relationship with stakeholders, as well as, in the case of research data, represent the loss